Prospera Properties

 Share

-Bill 60 was Ontario's legislative response to a widely acknowledged crisis: the Landlord and Tenant Board (LTB) had become severely backlogged, with eviction hearings taking 6 to 12 months in many cases.
-This left landlords exposed to prolonged non-payment and gave tenants little incentive to comply with board orders when enforcement felt distant.
+The LTB had become severely backlogged, with eviction hearings taking 6–12 months in many cases across Ontario — including London, St. Thomas, and Strathroy.
+That backlog left landlords exposed to prolonged non-payment and gave tenants little incentive to comply, since enforcement felt distant and uncertain.

 The 5 Key Changes Under Bill 60